telerik/kendo-themes/packages/bootstrap/docs/index.md

 1. Apply the Bootstrap theme options according to the instructions in the article on [styling]({% slug themesandstyles %}).

+    If you include the bootstrap framework from its source, make sure to include kendo-theme-bootstrap and any variable customizations before you import the bootstrap framework:
+    ```
+      // Set variables here

+      @import "~@progress/kendo-theme-bootstrap/scss/all";
+      @import "~bootstrap/scss/bootstrap";
+    ```

 ## Preview

 To apply the Bootstrap theme to any of the examples on this website, use the theme chooser drop-down at the top-right corner of the page.
 The Material theme styling is loaded by default.